Ruzbeh Vistasp Hodiwala

 He studied Economics at St. Xavier’s College, Ahmedabad in India in 2012-15, and did his MA in Iranian Studies at the School of Oriental and African Studies, University of London in 2016-17.
 His academic interest lies in the field of Cultural Anthropology of Religion with a focus on Neo-Zoroastrianism; New Religious Movements; Migration & Diaspora Studies; History, Culture and, Politics of Iran.

 The project is supervised by an interdisciplinary committee comprising senior faculty members, viz.
-Dr. Almut Hintze from the Department of Religions, History & Philosophies, and Dr. Nima Mina from the Department of the Languages and Cultures of the Near and Middle East at SOAS, University of London.
+Dr. Almut Hintze from the Department of Religions, History & Philosophies, and Professor Arshin Adib-Moghaddam from the Department of Politics and International Studies at SOAS, University of London.